renatodvc/infomoney-spider/README.md

 - `[SQL: ALTER TABLE assets_prices ALTER COLUMN timestamp DROP NOT NULL]` when using **SQLite** and upgrading the tables.
 SQLite doesn't support this operation, you can work around it by changing how the migration is performed.
 Check the [comments here](https://github.com/renatodvc/infomoney-spider/blob/master/alembic/versions/8fc3489641f3_removed_not_null_constraint_from_.py).

 ### Data format:
-The data is not altered by the spider and is stored in its entirety as provided by the Infomoney platform. (*Data types are converted when storing in SQL databases.*)
+In general, the data is not altered by the spider and is stored in its entirety as provided by the Infomoney platform. (*Dates are converted into `datetime` objects and when storing data in SQL databases they may have their types converted.*)

 The columnar structure of the data at the source follows these patterns: